top of page

 Your Aspiration (Social Learning)

-Most leaders fake Prestige on social media but revert to Dominance the moment their ego is threatened.
+Most leaders fake Prestige publicly but revert to Dominance the moment their ego is threatened.

-How do we reconcile our selfish, dominance-based instincts with our desire to be "good people"?
+How do we reconcile our selfish, dominance-based instincts with our desire to be a "good leader"?

 We lie to ourselves.